 Click 'Done' (or 'Enter') and fill your new column.

-That's where the VLOOKUP function comes in.
 For your reference, here's what a VLOOKUP function looks like:

 In the steps below, we'll assign the right value to each of these components, using customer names as our unique identifier to find the MRR of each customer.